An updated list of the best Barolo wines recommended by Jean Marco Palmieri.

 Description:

-On the palate, it is fresh and enveloping, with compact tannins that evolve towards a finish of good persistence and spicy echoes.
+The palate is expansive and enveloping, with a compact tannic texture that progresses excellently, evolving into a finish of good persistence enriched with balsamic echoes.

 Description: